 x86-64-v2 or higher

-OpenShift 4.13 and later are based on RHEL 9.2 host operating system which raised the microarchitecture requirements to x86-64-v2.
-See the RHEL Microarchitecture requirements documentation.
-You can verify compatibility by following the procedures outlined in this KCS article.
+OKD version 4.13 and later are based on the Fedora 9.2 host operating system, which raised the microarchitecture requirements to x86-64-v2.
+See Architectures in the Fedora documentation.

 To ensure the best performance conditions for your cluster workloads that operate on Oracle® Cloud Infrastructure (OCI) and on the Oracle® Cloud VMware Solution (OCVS) service, ensure volume performance units (VPUs) for your block volume are sized for your workloads.